ChasinSpin/astrid/docs/Troubleshooting.md

 Although this hasn't been definitively demonstrated yet / seen in a recording, it has been seen a couple of times over a VNC connection at a specific site which had power lines directly above an Astrid.

 It may impact either Wifi to the device running VNC, or induce into the sensitive CMOS sensor on the camera.

+## Mount or Prepoint Has Wrong Position

+First thing to try is take another photo, plate solve and goto, then repeat this process one more time, the star field should remaining in a similar position indicating the position is correct.

+Other things to check (for example if Prepoint is an incorrect position), is your time and event details.

+A valid GPS position, Time and site location are required for accurate positioning via a goto or prepoint.
+Please ensure all status buttons are Green.